Exceptional Case Funding for Special Education Tribunal Appeals

 Legal Aid for First Tier Tribunal Special Educational Needs and Disability (SEND) appeals is only available through the telephone gateway.
 This is known as ‘legal help’ and only covers the preparation of a SEND appeal up until the final hearing.

-Parents are being forced to go up against a Barrister acting for the Local authority, with no legal representation.
+In some cases, parents are being forced to go up against a Barrister acting for the Local authority, with no legal representation.
 This is incredibly intimidating in an already stressful and emotional appeal situation.
-What makes the situation even worse is that witness expenses are not covered by legal help either.
+What makes the situation even worse is that the cost of professional witnesses are not covered by legal help either.
 This puts a parent at a very clear and obvious disadvantage at the final SEND appeal hearing.

 One way to get representation and to level the playing field for the parent at a final SEND appeal hearing would be to get Exceptional Case Funding.

-Until this year, all 5 previous Exceptional Case Funding applications made for final SEND appeal hearings since 2013, were refused.
+Until 2020, all 5 previous Exceptional Case Funding applications made for final SEND appeal hearings since 2013, were refused. .

-But, in February 2020, the Civil Legal Aid Agency granted its first Exceptional Case Funding to a SEND appeal being dealt with by me.
-The funding was initially to pay for representation at the hearing only, but I managed to get the funding extended to cover expert fees to attend the hearing as well.
+In February 2020, the Legal Aid Agency granted its first Exceptional Case Funding to a SEND appeal being dealt with by one of our Education Law Solicitors.
+The funding was initially to pay for representation at the hearing only, but we managed to get the funding extended to cover expert fees to attend the hearing as well – which of course, is an important mark for parents dealing with issues like this.

-This was so important for my client because the appeal was a very complicated National Trial appeal with both health and social care recommendations being sought.
-The child was a looked after child who was in the process of being adopted.
+This was a landmark moment for our client, because the appeal was a very complicated National Trial appeal with both health and social care recommendations being sought.
+The child was a looked after child who was in the process of being adopted, which made the case extremely sensitive for all involved.

-The total saving for my client came to nearly £4,000, so you can see why Exceptional Case Funding is so important.
+The total saving for our client came to nearly £4,000, so you can see why Exceptional Case Funding is such an important milestone.

 In May 2020, Coram CLC announced that another Exceptional Case Funding application had been successful.
 Both applications had support from Ollie Persey of the Public Law Project (PLP).